 Welcome to my advice for the muse-ridden!
 If you're an aspiring writer, this may be the most valuable part of this website.

-Full disclosure: Lenore and I both write, and teach writing at the university level.
-She has an MFA and I have slightly more years in the business.
+Full disclosure: Lenore (my partner in life and writing) and I both write, and teach creative writing at the university level as well.
+She has an MFA and I have slightly more years in the business!
 Individually or together, we've taught or presented at Florida State University, the Cape May Institute, The Naval Academy, George Mason University, Eckerd College, Florida Community College, Old Dominion University, University of Pittsburgh, The New College, and many other venues.
+We've also done a lot of keynotes and presentations.
 If you'd like to invite us to speak at your conference, college, writers' group, library, or festival, please see the Contact Information page.

 Lenore and I teach at Wilkes University, in Wilkes-Barre, Pennsylvania.
 The Maslow Family MA in Creative Writing there is a 21/24-credit, 18-month low-residency program taught in three one-week residencies, in January and June, and on the Web between the residencies.
 (A weekend-only option was added in 2017.)
 Other noted writers, screenwriters, and poets teaching in the program are Nina Solomon, Richard Uhlig, Ken Vose, Michael Mailer, Robert May, Juanita Rockwell, Jean Klein, Robert Arthur, Jan Quackenbush, Robert Mooney, Kaylie Jones, Jeff Talarigo, Mike Lennon, Nancy McKinley, Phil Brady, Christine Gelineau, Gregory Fletcher, Rashidah Ismaili, Laura Jean Cannady, and many more.
 Our Director is Dr. Bonnie Culver.
 Students meet with their teachers and complete their plans during the residencies, then do their area reading, writing projects, and finally their capstone (thesis) project, usually a novel or short story collection, during the semester.